delpapa/SORN_V2/README.md

 ## Experiments

 Each different experiment has it's own project folder (for example, `CountingTask`), which contains it's parameters, experiment instructions, sources and plot files.
-If you plan to extend the repository with new experiments, please keep this structure to avoid unecessary conflicts.
+If you plan to extend the repository with new experiments, please keep this structure to avoid unnecessary conflicts.
+For details on the implementation of each experiment, please have a look at my thesis ~~here~~ (link to be added as soon as it is made available).

 ### CountingTask

 This task is the reimplementation of the counting task from the original SORN paper by [Lazar et al. 2009](http://journal.frontiersin.org/article/10.3389/neuro.10.023.2009/full).
-The task consist of randomly alternating sequences of the form 'ABB..BBC' and 'DEE..EEF', with size L = n+2.
+The task consist of randomly alternating sequences of the form 'ABB..BBC' and 'DEE..EEF', with size L = n+2, that are repeatedly presented to the network as input.
+The model evolves due to plasticity action (STDP, IP, and SN), and a readout layer is trained to evaluate its performance.

 ### GrammarTask

-bla
+This task evaluates the SORNs performance on predefined artificial dictionaries (see the source script for details).
+It also simulates the models in an autonomous phase, in which it generates sentences via a retro-feedback loop, without external inputs.

 ### MemoryAvalanches

+This task is a variation of NeuronalAvalanches, in which the fading memory was calculated for different dynamical regimes, driven by the level of neuronal membrane noise.
+Spoilers: fading memory is improved at the noise level that also results in power-law distributed neuronal avalanches.

 ### NeuronalAvalanches

+This task is the implementation of the neuronal avalanche analysis in SORNs from [Del Papa et al. 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178683).
+It simulates the model with additional plasticity mechanisms (STDP, IP, SN, iSTDP, and SP) and measures the distributions of avalanches in its spontaneous or evokes activity, depending on the source.

 ### RandomSequenceTask

-This task implements a random sequence input, which is used to estimate the SORN's fading memory.
-The random sequence input consists of a sequence of A symbols, and the fading memory capacity is the SORN's capacity of recovering past inputs with it's linear readout layer.
+This task implements a random sequence input, which was used to estimate the SORN's fading memory.
+The random sequence input consists of a sequence of A symbols, and the fading memory capacity is the SORN's capacity of recovering past inputs with its linear readout layer.

-### LanguageTask
+### TextTask

+This task uses the SORN as a generative model for texts: it trains the model on a given text file and generates autonomous inputs after the input is cut-off (i.e., the network receives its own output as input).

 ## License